-A fragrance with classy and fresh accords, with good longevity and projection, and meaningful signature of Chanel’s brand is what makes this fragrance a great choice for anyone who likes to smell fresh, clean with a slight touch of spiciness and smokiness.
+A fragrance with classy and fresh accords, good longevity and projection, and a meaningful signature of Chanel’s brand is what makes this fragrance a great choice for anyone who likes to smell fresh and clean with a slight touch of spiciness and smokiness.

 Did you try Bleu de Chanel?

 Let me know in the comments!

 Vladan X is a founder of Fourth Sense and fragrance expert.
 He reviews only fragrances he owns personally, and his collection currently counts between 100 and 150 fragrances.
 Even though Vladan reviewed hundreds of perfumes he still didn’t find the one he would call “signature” fragrance.
 He’s still searching for that one, and in the meantime, he writes the best in-depth fragrance reviews internet has ever seen!
 You can read more about Vladan X here!

 Couldn’t agree more – the EDP is incredible!
 Really appreciate this article; totally validated why it’s my #1.
 Well done!

 One of my best go – to fragrances I keep!
 Thank you for your review .